 She is a strong-minded woman, who is very warm, open and laughs a lot.
 She loves to cook and is really interested in vegetarian food, yet her favourite dish will always be pollo a la brasa.

 Natural, pure, and locally sourced.
 We source the finest materials native to the country of production.
-Living materials are biodegradable, full of superpowers and friendly to the environment.
+Natural materials are biodegradable, full of superpowers and friendly to the environment.

-Read more about the alpaca super powers in our journal.
+Read more about our materials in our journal.

 We keep our designs simple and strong, introducing new styles throughout the year.
 This way we stay relevant, and respect the pace of our unique production.

-We produce limited batches of styles and launch them one at the time.
+We produce limited batches of styles and launch them one at the time and we produce on pre-order.
 This way we sell what we produce, avoid stock, eliminate waste and keep the value of our products.